Recently updated on October 7th, 2024 at 07:53 pm

 Slovakia’s capital is a great place to spend a few days exploring.
 With a castle overlooking a beautiful old town with cobblestone streets and the Danube River, Bratislava has all the makings of European capitals.
 But even if with the usual fixtures, Bratislava definitely has its own flavor.

 We had five days to explore the city, so we moved quite slowly.
 I would recommend at least two nights.
-However, the city is small and would be a good option if you have an extra day in your Eurotrip.
+However, the city is small and would be a good option if you have an extra day on your Eurotrip.
 In this post, I’m highlighting five of our favorites in Bratislava to help you plan for your visit.

 Five Favorites in Bratislava